 What do Douglas County, Ga., Council Bluffs, Iowa, and Mayes County, Okla., have in common?
 They all have school districts that have reaped the benefits of a Google data center in their respective communities.

-Google has proven time and again that while it seems to prefer keeping a low profile when setting up shop in communities, it does not hold back when it comes to technologically enhancing the lives of students — especially in its data center communities.
+Google has proven time and again that while it prefers keeping a low profile when setting up shop in communities, it does not hold back when it comes to technologically enhancing the lives of students.

 Just Peachy in Georgia